behemehal/Ellie-VSCode/README.md

-# Ellie
+# Ellie Language Server

-Syntax highlighting for Ellie [Work In Progress]
+Syntax highlighting for Ellie Language, It works automatically when detects ellie file.